CannabisData/cannabisdata/docs/CONTRIBUTING.md

 ## 🚀 Publishing <a name="publishing"></a>

-See [the publishing guide](https://docs.cannlytics.com/developers/publishing/) for complete instructions on how to publish Cannlytics for production.
+See [the publishing documentation](./publishing.md) for complete instructions on how to publish Cannabis Data to a production-grade environment.
 The guide is based on the [Running Django on Cloud Run guide](https://cloud.google.com/python/django/run#windows).
 After setup, publishing is done with one command:

 ```bash
 npm run dashboard:publish